 Like having a personal guide by your side on every step

-Purchase one tour per person, or listen together by sharing headphones or a speaker.
+Purchase a tour for each person or share headphones or a speaker.

 Includes an app-based self-guided experience, so there is no need to meet an in-person guide.
 Begin at Malecón McDonald’s at Paseo Díaz Ordaz and C. 31 de Octubre.
 Search your email for “Download Audio Tour,” then preview the route in the app.